astronomer/astronomer-cosmos/docs/dbt/connections.rst

             jaffle_shop = DbtTaskGroup(
                 conn_id="bigquery_default",
                 dbt_args={
-                    "db_name": "my_gcp_project", #optional, but overrides the value in the Airflow Connection "schema": "my_gcp_dataset", #not optional, because default dataset can't be specified in the Airflow Connection
+                    "db_name": "my_gcp_project",  # optional, but overrides the value in the Airflow Connection "schema": "my_gcp_dataset",  # not optional, because default dataset can't be specified in the Airflow Connection
-                }
+                },
             )

         **Implementation**